hitokiri-mata/katacoda-courses/kubernetes-fundamentals/volumes/step8-nfs.md

 `kubectl get pods`{{execute}}

-If a Persistent Volume Claim is not assigned to a Persistent Volume, then the Pod will be in Pending mode until it becomes available.
+If a Persistent Volume Claim is not assigned to a Persistent Volume, then the Pod will remain in the _Pending_ mode until it becomes available.

 ## Read/Write Data